 For the best-tasting broth, be sure to include some foods that offer the umami flavor.
 Umami is one of the five basic tastes: sweet, sour, bitter, salty, and umami.

 Some of the foods in which this flavor is found in abundance include sea vegetables (nori, kombu, dulse, etc.) asparagus, sun-ripened tomatoes, soy, mushrooms, matured meat (like beef jerky and cured ham), cheese (especially Parmesan), and seafood.
 It’s also found in moderate amounts in potatoes, green peas, and Chinese cabbage, and in smaller amounts in other foods.

-Since I wanted a vegan broth and we don’t eat mushrooms, I used 1 teaspoon dulse and some tomato in my broth.
+Since I want a vegan broth and we don’t eat mushrooms, I use 1 teaspoon dulse and some tomato in my broth.
 You can also use nori or kombu, both of which have high umami taste.
 (Potatoes and cabbage don’t make good-tasting broth, so they aren’t good options.)
 Sea vegetables should be added in the last 20 minutes of simmering.

 Do you have another vegetable that you’re wondering whether or not to use in your homemade stock or broth?
-Click here to go to my A-to-Z List of Vegetables For Broth for a listing of veggies that work well in broth and those that don’t.
+Here’s my A-to-Z List of Vegetables For Broth.
+It lists which veggies work well in broth and which don’t.

 Foods from the brassica family, such as broccoli, cabbage, Brussels sprouts, cauliflower, kale, rutabagas, and turnips give a strong – somewhat bitter – flavor and can overpower vegetable stock or broth.
 I recommend you leave them out.

 Potatoes tend to absorb flavor rather than adding it.
 Plus, they can turn the broth/stock cloudy and tend to make the stock spoil faster.

 Powdered herbs should be avoided as well.